anablock/tailwindcss/README.md

 * `grid-place-items-center` to center is vertically and horizontaly
 * `object-cover` - this attribute prevents stretching of an image
 * `class="grid place-items-center"` - to center elements on the viewport
+* `justify-content` -
+#### When aligning items on the inline axis you will use the properties which begin with justify-:
+  * justify-items
+  * justify-self
+  * justify-content
+#### When aligning items on the block axis you will use the properties that begin align-:
+* align-items
+* align-self
+* align-content

+Flexbox adds an additional complication in that the above is true when flex-direction is set to row.
+The properties are swapped when flexbox is set to column.
+Therefore, when working with flexbox it is easier to think about the main and cross axis rather than inline and block.
+The justify- properties are always used to align on the main axis, the align- properties on the cross axis.

+#### The alignment subject
+The alignment subject is the thing that is being aligned.
+For justify-self or align-self, or when setting these values as a group with justify-items or align-items, this will be the margin box of the element that this property is being used on.
+The justify-content and align-content properties differ per layout method.

+#### The alignment container
+The [alignment container](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Alignment) is the box the subject is being aligned inside.
+This will typically be the alignment subject's containing block.
+An alignment container may contain one or many alignment subjects.

+#### Types of alignment
+There are three different types of alignment that the specification details; these use keyword values.

+Positional alignment: specifying the position of an alignment subject with relation to its alignment container.
+Baseline alignment: These keywords define alignment as a relationship among the baselines of multiple alignment subjects within an alignment context.
+Distributed alignment: These keywords define alignment as a distribution of space among alignment subjects.

 ## Building a Youtube thumbnail with Tailwindcss
 ```html